New: Assessing sanctions – How to mitigate compliance risk and protect your business--> Read the full whitepaper

 As financial crime continues to rise, it's becoming increasingly important to protect your business with the most effective anti-money laundering (AML) solutions on the market.
 Fortunately, there is now a cutting-edge AML platform that offers powerful capabilities and can help you stay compliant with regulations while optimising your process flow.

 Financial sanctions are legal restrictions, put in place by the government to limit or prevent entirely the trading of individuals, companies or whole countries.
-They are usually levied against people or corporations who have committed financial crimes, and fall into one of three categories: the freezing of assets, specific restrictions on financial markets and orders to cease all trading.
+They are usually levied against people or corporations who have committed financial crimes and fall into one of three categories: the freezing of assets, specific restrictions on financial markets and orders to cease all trading.

 Used by financial authorities and governments all over the world, sanctions lists are databases which detail all the financial sanctions that are currently active in a specific state, country or continent.
 Some of the most well-known examples in the industry are the United Nations list, the UK Consolidated list and the EU Consolidated list.

-The UK Consolidated list, which is the most widely used official list of financial sanctions in the UK, details three types of sanctions.
+The UK Consolidated List, which is the most widely used official list of financial sanctions in the UK, details three types of sanctions.
 These are the following: targeted asset freezes, financial restrictions and directions to cease all business.

-Every country is legally obliged to adhere to any financial sanctions levied against it, if it’s enforced by the relevant authorities (for example, the Office of Financial Sanctions Implementation in the UK).
+Every country is legally obliged to adhere to any financial sanctions levied against it if it’s enforced by the relevant authorities (for example, the Office of Financial Sanctions Implementation in the UK).

-If you fail to include a sanctions search when carrying out your AML checks, you could end up unwittingly entering into business with a client or customer who is currently sanctioned.
-In the UK, having dealings with any sanctioned business or individual is illegal if those dealings break the terms of the arrangement, except in very specific circumstances when a license is required.
+If you fail to include a Sanctions search when carrying out your AML checks, you could end up unwittingly entering into business with a client or customer who is currently sanctioned.
+In the UK, having dealings with any sanctioned business or individual is illegal if those dealings break the terms of the arrangement, except in very specific circumstances when a licence is required.
 If you’re found out, the consequences can include substantial fines or even a prison sentence, as it’s considered an AML compliance failure.

 Depending on the jurisdiction, increasingly more industries are required to practise anti-money laundering compliance these days, whereas traditionally only regulated firms had to comply.
 This could include:

-• Firms looking to purchase and sell property
+Firms looking to purchase and sell property

-• Businesses that sell high-value items such as antiques and expensive collectables
+Businesses that sell high-value items such as antiques and expensive collectables

-• Firms that provide financial services, such as hedge funds or accountants
+Firms that provide financial services, such as hedge funds or accountants

-• Online gaming and gambling companies
+Online gaming and gambling companies

 It is advised to contact your local regulatory body to determine if your company needs to abide by AML regulations.